Code-Institute-Submissions/KrouTm-RockPaperScissorsLizardSpock_JuneResub/README.md

  RockPaperScissorsLizardSpock Project

 Style
-I tried to make some joke with the Game and I made it with rgb colors.
+I made the game with rgb colors to bring to it some kind of funny.
 The black background stands out more like cores and makes it more comfortable for the eyes.